SecUSo/privacy-friendly-tape-measure/README.md

 ## License

-Privacy Friendly Camera Ruler is licensed under the GPLv3.
+Privacy Friendly Tape Measure is licensed under the GPLv3.
 Copyright (C) 2016 Roberts Kolosovs

 This program is free software: you can redistribute it and/or modify